 Over many years, researchers have shadowed and studied the lives of hundreds of successful and high-performing individuals across the world, and to our relief have discovered that success is rarely the result of anything you can’t acquire in your adulthood.
 Whew!
 High-Performance is simply a result of attitude, resiliency, commitment, and habits.

 Let’s take a look at 7 practical and real-world ways you can adopt what high-performers do to apply in your professional and personal lives.

 Have Goals and Review Them Daily

-95% of the population don’t set any goals.
+Numerous studies have shown only three percent of the population set goals and only about one percent actually write them down.
+In other words, 97% of the population doesn’t set any goals.
 They are very casual about life and allow it to just happen to them.
 If you are in this group, you don’t have a set of concrete goals, and you don’t review them regularly.
 If you want to move up into the realm of high performance, do not underestimate the power of goal-setting.
 Spend 5-10 minutes each day to review and remind yourself of your goals.

 Develop a Morning Ritual

 Average people start their day by checking WhatsApp, email, and social media.
 Newspaper is often the first reading they do in their day.
 They find themselves struggling throughout their day.
 They find themselves constantly reacting to the daily situations and circumstances they get themselves into.
 Robin Sharma says, “The first hour of your day will define the rest of your day.”
 High performers use this one vital secret to ensure they stay in charge of their life.
 They reserve the first 60 minutes of their day for personal preparation.
 The morning ritual that every high-performing individual develops for himself or herself has a profound impact on how they move throughout the day.
 This could involve exercise, reading, meditation, journaling, and reflection.